king1011dzd/zjhziptv/README.md

 Apple NTPlayer App Store

 Android Phone Televizo

 Note: If any commercial or similar situations are found, please delete them immediately!!!

+My English is not very good, I can only use a machine to translate it!!!

+Note: If any commercial or similar situations are found, please delete them immediately!!!